xai3/Tokikake/README.md

 # Tokikake

-Tokikae is a [JQuery.Deferred](http://api.jquery.com/category/deferred-object/)-like API written in Swift.
+Tokikake is a [JQuery.Deferred](http://api.jquery.com/category/deferred-object/)-like API written in Swift.

 ## Requirements